tc39/proposal-compartments/README.md

 * sub-realm sandboxes ([SES][ses] and [LavaMoat][lava-moat]) that virtualize
   evaluating guest modules and limit access to globals and built-in modules.
-  This proposal prepares for the SES proposal to introduce `lockdown`, which isolates all evaluators, including `eval`, `Function`, and this `Compartment` module evaluator.
-That proposal will introduce the concern of per-compartment globals and hardened shared intrinsics.
+  This proposal prepares for the SES proposal to introduce `lockdown`, which isolates all evaluators, including `eval`, `Function`, and this `Loader` module evaluator.
+That proposal will introduce the concern of per-loader globals and hardened shared intrinsics.

 Defining a module loader in the language also improves the language's ability